introvertdev/estate-intel-books-api/README.md

 ## Installation

-- Ensure you have php installed on your machine or you are using Xampp Appache server which comes with PHP by default
+- Ensure you have php installed on your machine or you are using XAMPP Apache server which comes with PHP by default
 - Ensure you have composer installed on your machine as well (composer in a php dependency manager just like npm in Node )

 Clone the repository `git clone https://github.com/introvertdev/estate-intel-books-api.git`